grisu/gricli/USAGE.md

 Clears the Grisu file system cache.

 You need to logout and login again to see the effects of this command.
 Be aware that the next login will take longer than usual because the filesystem cache is rebuilt at that stage.

+## view [jobname] <filename>

+Prints the contents of a file.

+Once a job is submitted, a job directory is created which contains all the files associated with that job.
+The view command will print the contents of a specified text file in that job directory.

+The command can also print the contents of a file on a local or remote filesystem without reference to a jobname.
+In this case, a relative or full path name is required.

+Parameters:

+    jobname:	The name of the job which the file is associated with (optional).
+    filename:	The relative or full path of the file.

+Example usage:

+	view myfile.txt
+	view ~/some/dir/myfile.txt
+    view myjob stdout.txt
+    view myjob input/first.txt
+    view grid://groups/nz/nesi/myfile.txt
+    view grid://jobs/myjob/myfile.txt
+    view gsiftp://some.example.server/home/myfile.txt

 ## wait job